pravinbhat/dse-zdm-test/README.md

 # 2. Terraform Introduction and Cluster Topology

-The Terraform script will provision one DSE cluster with a single DC with a default of three nodes (the number of nodes per DC is configurable through Terraform variables).
+The Terraform script will provision a DSE cluster, a ZDM proxy cluster and a DSE analytics cluster all with a single DC with a default of three nodes (the number of nodes per DC is configurable through Terraform variables).
-The script could support a second DC but for the moment this has been commented out for simplicity.

 # 3. Use Terraform to Launch Infrastructure Resources